justinethier/cyclone/tail-blog-post-notes.md

     [justin@justin-pc cyclone-bootstrap]$ sudo make clean ; ./install.sh

 Once this is done a `gmon.out` file will be generated each time Cyclone or a compiled Cyclone program is executed.
-This can be used to create a detailed analysis of what the program was doing at runtime.
+This can be used to create a detailed analysis of what the program is doing at runtime.

 Now we perform set up for running the `tail` benchmark directly: